A Guide to Transitioning Clones Outdoors

 Know the Law in Your Area

-As the laws around both medical and recreational cannabis change, your first step is to take the time to fully understand the legal aspects of growing, storing, transporting or consuming CBD hemp products in your area.
+As the laws around industrial CBD hemp change, your first step is to take the time to fully understand the legal aspects of growing, storing, transporting, selling, or consuming CBD products in your area.

-Learn where consuming hemp flower is legal in the United States.
+Learn where growing hemp flower is legal in the United States.

 Starting Indoors, Growing Outdoors